mcellteam/mcell/libmcell/documentation/generated/observables.rst

   | The usual file_name, while using this count's name is\:
   | file_name = './react_data/seed_' + str(SEED).zfill(5) + '/' + name + '.dat'.

-* | **count_expression**: CountTerm = None
+* | **expression**: CountTerm = None
-  | If this count uses more than one count term one must define a count term expression
-  | and set a reference to it to this attribute.
+  | The expression must be set to a root of an expression tree composed of CountTerms.
+  | In the usual cases, there is just one CountTerm in this expression tree and its
+  | node_type is ExprNodeType.LEAF.
-  | The count expression must be composed only from CountTerm objects that are added or
+  | The count expression tree defines CountTerm objects that are added or subtracted
-  | subtracted.
+  | from each other.

 * | **multiplier**: float = 1
   | In some cases it might be useful to multiply the whole count by a constant to get
   | for instance concentration.
-The count_expression allows only addition and subtraction
+The expression tree allows only addition and subtraction
   | of count terms so such multiplication can be done through this attribute.
   | It can be also used to divide the resulting count by passing an inverse of the divisor (1/d).